rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

-In Rain the focus is on identifying the archetype of some contract like "escrow", "vault", "tournament", formalising the security and economic guarantees in Solidity, but then handing the details off to the intepreter.
+In Rain the focus is on identifying the archetype of some contract like "escrow", "vault", "tournament", formalising the security and economic guarantees in Solidity, but then handing the incidental details off to the intepreter.

 The details layer is where experimentation and evolution (death and rebirth) can happen, e.g. via factories from rapidly scripted expressions.